Chuck Robb

-Charles Spittal Robb (born June 26, 1939) is an American politician from Virginia and former officer in the United States Marine Corps.
-A member of the Democratic Party, he served as the 64th governor of Virginia from 1982 to 1986 and a United States senator from 1989 until 2001.
-In 2004, he co-chaired the Iraq Intelligence Commission.
+Charles Spittal Robb (born June 26, 1939) is an American former U.S. Marine Corps officer and politician who served as the 64th governor of Virginia from 1982 to 1986 and a United States senator representing Virginia from 1989 until 2001.
+A member of the Democratic Party, Robb sought a third term in the U.S. Senate in 2000, but was defeated by Republican George Allen, another former governor.

+He is a son-in-law of Lyndon B. Johnson, the 36th President of the United States, through his marriage to his daughter, Lynda Bird Johnson.
+Their marriage in 1967 was the first in the White House since 1942.

+Robb co-chaired the Iraq Intelligence Commission with former U.S. Attorney Laurence Silberman from February 2004 to December 2005.
+In 2006 he was appointed to serve on the President's Intelligence Advisory Board.
+Since 2001, Robb has been a member of the board of trustees of the MITRE Corporation.

 Early life and education

-Charles Robb was born in Phoenix, Arizona, the son of Frances Howard (Woolley) and James Spittal Robb.
+Charles Robb was born in Phoenix, Arizona, the son of Frances Howard (née Woolley) and James Spittal Robb.
 He grew up in the Mount Vernon area of Fairfax County, Virginia and graduated from Mount Vernon High School.
-He attended Cornell University before earning a Bachelor of Arts from the University of Wisconsin–Madison in 1961, where he was a member of the Chi Phi Fraternity.
+He attended Cornell University before earning a Bachelor of Arts from the University of Wisconsin–Madison in 1961, where he was a member of Chi Phi fraternity.

 A United States Marine Corps veteran and honor graduate of Quantico, Robb became a White House social aide.
 It was there that he met and eventually married Lynda Johnson, the daughter of then-U.S. President Lyndon B. Johnson in a service celebrated by the Right Reverend Gerald Nicholas McAllister.
 Robb went on to serve a tour of duty in Vietnam, where he commanded Company I of 3rd Battalion, 7th Marines in combat, and was awarded the Bronze Star and Vietnam Gallantry Cross with Star.
 Following his promotion to the rank of major, he was attached to the Logistics section (G-4), 1st Marine Division.

 Robb earned a Juris Doctor from the University of Virginia Law School in 1973, and clerked for John D. Butzner, Jr., a judge on the Fourth Circuit Court of Appeals.
 Afterwards he resided in McLean, Virginia and entered private practice with Williams & Connolly.
 Robb became active in Virginia politics as a Democrat, and was a member of the Fairfax County Democratic Committee and the Virginia Democratic State Central Committee.

 Career

-Lieutenant governor and governor
+Lieutenant Governor

-In 1977 Robb won the election for lieutenant governor of Virginia, the only one of three Democrats running for statewide office to win that year, leaving him as the de facto head of a political party that had not won a governor's race in a dozen years.
+In 1977 Robb won the election for lieutenant governor of Virginia, the only one of the three Democratic nominees for statewide office in Virginia to win that year, leaving him as the de facto head of a political party that had not won a governor's race in a dozen years.
 He served from 1978 to 1982.